Pediatric Experts Testify Before Congress on COVID-19's Impact on Children

 The AAP and CHA thank Chairwoman Diana DeGette, D-Colo., Ranking Member Rep. Morgan Griffith, R-Va., and all members of the subcommittee for conducting the first hearing in Congress to specifically focus on the impact of COVID-19 on children and adolescents in the United States.

-Interviews with Dr. Beers and Dr. Rush available upon request.
+Interviews with Dr. Beers and Dr. Rush are available upon request.